sceckert/Data-and-Culture-Fall-2024/_week2/in-class-exercises.md

 - Then, search for and count all instances of the word "some" in "stein-matisse.txt."
 - Then, search for all instances of the word "some", in "stein-matisse.txt" **ignoring case**.
 - Do the same thing as above for the words "something", "expressing", and "working."
-- Repeat the search for "some", "something", "working" and expressing for "stein-picasso.txt"
+- Repeat the search for "some", "something", "expressing" and "working" for "stein-picasso.txt"
 - What did you notice?
 - Try searching for other words or patterns.
 Talk about your findings.
 What was it like to read in this way?